usnistgov/sesame/doc/reference/sesame.rst

 :mod:`sesame` -- Top level package
 ==================================

+We provide short names for a few objects from the sub-packages.
-This package has no functionality of its own.
+Otherwise, this package has no functionality of its own.

 .. currentmodule:: sesame.builder